Car Insurance and Vehicle Registration: Requirements by State

 • Not all insurers offer SR-22 filings — you may need to switch providers

-Ohio made a notable change effective April 9, 2025: first-offense non-compliance suspensions now require only a 1-year SR-22 filing period, down from 3 years.
-Oregon similarly shortened its SR-22 requirement for uninsured driving offenses to 1 year in 2026.
+Oregon shortened its SR-22 requirement for uninsured driving offenses to 1 year in 2026 — one of the more notable recent changes for high-risk drivers in that state.
 If your SR-22 lapses during the required period, your insurer is required to notify the state, and your license and registration will be re-suspended immediately.
-You can also explore car insurance with a suspended license for options during this period.
+You can also explore car insurance after a license suspension for options if your license has been suspended, or review car insurance with no license if you need coverage while your license is on hold.

 Tips for Maintaining Insurance and Registration Together